 "Did I really say to him, ‘We can do this the easy way or the hard way’?

 Just about.
 (Laughs) Yeah, that’s how it happened…"

-Watch: Bruno Sammartino defeats Buddy Rogers for the WWWF Championship in 48 seconds at Madison Square Garden on May 17th, 1963
+Watch Bruno Sammartino Defeat Buddy Rogers for the WWWF Championship in 48 Seconds at Madison Square Garden on May 17th, 1963

 It was the hardest thing in my life to go out of wrestling.
 I didn’t get as great as I did in wrestling by not loving it.
 It was my whole life.
 I can’t explain it…"

 "Afterwards, there were obviously bad feelings.
 Very bad feelings.
 We never spoke again.